swissclubto/swissclubto.github.io/_posts/2023-05-07-agm-minutes.md

 ---
-title: Minutes of the Annual General Meeting 2023
+title: Minutes of the Annual General Meeting for 2022
 date: 2023-05-07 17:08:52 -0400
 author:
   name: Simone Höhn